Sofiaps4/dorid-exons/efficiency_analyses/README.md

 - Evaluates the correlation between genetic distance and sensitivity using Kendall’s rank correlation test

 - Applies piecewise (segmented) regression to model the relationship between distance and sensitivity
+- Graphically plot the relationship between the genetic distance of a specific gene and its percentage length, differentiating between Cladobranchia, Doridina and outgroups

 - Assesses the correlation between genetic distance and specificity using Kendall’s rank correlation test using the non-parametric Kendall rank correlation coefficient test.